tasmota/docs/Shutter-and-Steppers.md

 2. Full description of working with Shutteris available at [Blinds and Shutters](Blinds-and-Shutters.md).
 3. Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#blinds-shutters-and-roller-shades).
 4. For connnections Stepper motor ans Stepper drivers use [Wiring diagrams](#wiring-diagrams).
-5. For configure your stepper drivers use tutorials: [A4988](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/) or [DRV8825](https://lastminuteengineers.com/drv8825-stepper-motor-driver-arduino-tutorial/) or [DRV8825](https://wiki.fysetc.com/TMC2208/).
+5. For configure your stepper drivers use tutorials: [A4988](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/) or [DRV8825](https://lastminuteengineers.com/drv8825-stepper-motor-driver-arduino-tutorial/) or [TMC2208](https://wiki.fysetc.com/TMC2208/).
 6. For modifying a 28BYJ-48 12V stepper motor from unipolar to bipolar use tutorial: [28BYJ-48](https://coeleveld.com/wp-content/uploads/2016/10/Modifying-a-28BYJ-48-step-motor-from-unipolar-to-bipolar.pdf).
 7. To create a prototype you can use Stepper Motor Control Development Boards: [x1](https://aliexpress.com/item/32908836265.html) or [x2](https://aliexpress.com/item/32870732179.html).
-8. You can use A4988/DRV8825/TMC2208 stepper drivers.

 ***NOTE 0:***